In This Article

 This leave-on peel comes highly recommended by Gerstner for those interested in the organic variety.
 The combination of azelaic acid with salicylic and lactic acids makes this a super-effective exfoliant for addressing large pores and acne.

 This affordable alternative comes highly recommended by Fusco—and the 30k reviewers on Sephora who gave it a "love."
-Formulated with 10% azelaic acid, this gel-cream minimizes breakouts and addresses uneven skin tone and texture.
+Formulated with 10 percent azelaic acid, this gel-cream minimizes breakouts and addresses uneven skin tone and texture.

 Hailed by Byrdie's editorial director as the only acne treatment that actually gets rid of pimples overnight, this best-selling gel formula is packed with a triple threat of acne-fighting ingredients: azelaic acid, salicylic acid, and niacinamide.